rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: That's not necessarily the correct thing to do.

 RX: You can define different numbering systems.
 You can change the numbering system, but not the language.
 Is that clear?
 For example, Chinese using wide numbering system, it could be used the locale zh-u-nu-wide.
-(Clarifying this points after the meeting: It's possible to use Intl.UnitFormat to display the unit in one language, but the digits in a different numbering system.
+(Clarifying this point after the meeting: It's possible to use Intl.UnitFormat to display the unit in one language, but the digits in a different numbering system.
 For example, `new Intl.UnitFormat("ar-EG", {category: "digital"}).format(100, "kilobyte") =>  "١٠٠ كيلوبت"` (Arabic using Arabic digits), or `new Intl.UnitFormat("ar-EG-u-nu-latn", {category: "digital"}).format(100, "kilobyte") -> "100 كيلوبت")`.

 WH: No, this is not a question about the numbering system, this is a question about the translation of prefixes.